maheenmmzafeer/PDF_Studio/README.md

 - Images to PDF
 	- Select one or many images.
-	- Reorder pages before export.
+	- Reorder pages and remove unwanted images before export.
 	- Choose A4 output or match image size.
 - Camera to PDF (mobile only)
-	- Capture a single photo or multiple photos.
+	- Open camera directly and capture multiple photos.
-	- Combine captures into one PDF.
+	- After capture, review thumbnails, remove/reorder, then create one PDF.
+	- Choose A4 output or match image size.
 - PDF to Images
-	- Export each PDF page as PNG.
+	- Export each PDF page as JPG.
+	- On mobile, exported JPGs are also attempted to be saved into the gallery.
 - PDF to Text
-	- Extract plain text from a PDF.
+	- Extract text and show it directly in an in-app popup dialog.
-- PDF to Word
-	- Export extracted text into a basic `.doc` file.
+	- Popup includes copy-to-clipboard and close controls.
 - Crop Photo
 	- Manual crop tool before saving.